 One way to ensure there is money available to pay for the funeral is to set up a payable-on-death account (POD) with your bank.
 Make the person who will be handling your funeral arrangements the beneficiary (and make sure they know your plans).
 You will maintain control of your money while you are alive, but when you die it is available immediately, without having to go through probate.

-So we recommend pre-planning, just don’t go in for pre-paid funeral services.
+So we recommend pre-planning, and be very careful when considering pre-paid funeral services.